serialport/node-serialport/README.md

 * `disconnectedCallback`
 * `platformOptions` - sets platform specific options, see below.

-**Note, we have added support for either all lowercase OR camelcase of the options (thanks @jagautier), use whichever style you prefer.**
+**Note:** We have added support for either all lowercase OR camelcase of the options (thanks @jagautier), use whichever style you prefer.

 #### Unix Platform Options